hoffmanap/housingstrategy/README.md

 The output is a **potential capacity estimate under realistic but favorable conditions** — not a guarantee of development.
 Every number produced is a function of parcel size, existing conditions, the selected scenario, any active policy interventions, and any applicable constraints.

+**All calculation happens client-side, in the browser, in `index.html`.** There is no separate offline data-processing pipeline — the JavaScript simulation engine in `index.html` is the single, authoritative implementation of the model described below.

 ---

 ## Parcel Eligibility: The Underutilization Threshold